 Skip to contents

-This is just a lighter version of mrgsim(), with fewer options.
+This is just a lighter version of mrgsim(), with fewer options but with better efficiency in certain cases.
 See Details.

 Usage